 Dear RHESSI Collaborators,

-Only very low activity is expected over the next 24 hours.
+last message and no change in flaring activity expected over the next 24 hours.

 See http://www.SolarMonitor.org for images and